Our experts reviewed the industry’s best hearing aids and narrowed down the list to their top picks for Alzheimer’s patients.

 Did You Know: Our comprehensive hearing aid buying guide includes essential details on types of hearing aids and how to choose the best hearing aid for your loved one.

 Lexie offers two ways to buy their hearing aids.
 The Lumen is priced at $799 per pair for a one-time purchase.
 Lexie also offers a monthly subscription priced at $49 per month for 24 months.
-Be aware there is a $50 one-time activation fee when you choose to pay monthly.
+Be aware there is a $149 one-time start-up fee when you choose to pay monthly.
+Lexie’s other two models cost $849 to $999 or $47 to $49 per month.
 Don’t forget to sign up for the free Lexie Rewards program to earn rewards points and save on purchases!

 The Lexie Lumen is a noteworthy online hearing aid for those with combined challenges like dementia, vision, and hearing loss.
 The two large buttons make the Lumen easy to manage and frustration-free.
 We like that Lexie wants to set your loved one up for hearing aid success.
 With unlimited face-to-face and phone support (that you can be present for), Lexie’s hearing care professionals are available to help activate, configure, and troubleshoot the hearing aids.
 Hearing needs change, and you can request a hearing test retake with Lexie at any time to ensure your loved one’s hearing aid settings are optimal.

 Pro Tip: Setting up Lexie’s hearing aids is simple.
 Head over to our Lexie hearing aid review for step-by-step instructions.